lexiewangdl/java-practice/README.md

 - [Longest Common Subsequence of 2 or 3 Sequences of Numbers](/practice-project/src/coursera/algorithmic/LCS2.java)

 ## Coursera: Data Structures
+This section contains solutions to programming assignments of the online course [Data Structures](https://www.coursera.org/learn/data-structures) on Coursera.
+This course is part of the [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms).

 ### Week 1: Basic Data Structures
 - [Check Brackets in the Code](/practice-project/src/coursera/ds/CheckBrackets.java): Implement a feature for a text editor to find errors in the usage of brackets in the code.
 - Tree height